 Emergency SOS device – falls and other emergencies often become a significant risk with age.
 Make sure your loved ones have a way to attract attention.

 Robot Vacuum Cleaner & Mop – this is an expensive gadget but could make such a difference as chores get that bit harder with age.
 The latest versions have both vacuum and mop features, multi-level capability and connect to Alexa.

-Nest (Work with Hive) – the smart Google Nest thermostat learns the heating patterns for the house, allowing the home to be heated efficiently.
+Google Nest Learning Thermostat – the smart Google Nest thermostat learns the heating patterns for the house, allowing the home to be heated efficiently.
 It also connects to phones to know when you are out to avoid heating an empty home.

 Jar, Bottle and Ring Pull Opener – this helpful kitchen gadget makes it easy to open a wide range of jars, bottles and ring pull cans.
 Especially useful as grips weaken with age or arthritis.

 Portable Item Locator – help to find lost items around the house.
 This set comes with 2 receivers and a transmitter.
 Colour coded to help you find either the blue tracker or red tracker.